Wandalen/wTools/module/core/data_fmt/docs/trait/002_table_shaped_formatter.md

 > **Deprecated since 0.1.0.** Use `Format` trait with `RowBuilder::build_view()` instead.

-`TableShapedFormatter` has one method: `format( &self, tree : &TreeNode< String > ) -> String`.
-Takes an immutable reference to self and an immutable reference to a table-encoded `TreeNode<String>`; returns a formatted string without error handling.
-Unlike `Format`, there is no `Result` wrapper — formatting is infallible.
+`TableShapedFormatter` has one method.
+It takes an immutable reference to self and an immutable reference to a table-encoded tree; returns a formatted string without error handling.
+Unlike `Format`, formatting is infallible — there is no error wrapper.

 ### Implementors